interep-project/contracts/README.md

 Official website: https://interrep.link/

-For more details on how to use and a technical overview please see the [wiki](https://github.com/ra-phael/interRep-contracts/wiki).
+For more details on how to use and a technical overview, please see the [wiki](https://github.com/ra-phael/interRep-contracts/wiki).

 Deployed contracts:
 - Ropsten: [0x2F4d1333337b5C4C47Db5DB3A36eD547a549BC11](https://ropsten.etherscan.io/address/0x2F4d1333337b5C4C47Db5DB3A36eD547a549BC11) (Proxy)